Cobordism maps on periodic Floer homology induced by elementary Lefschetz fibrations: Preliminaries

-where $c_{\tau}(Z)$ and $Q_{\tau}(Z)$ are respectively the relative Chern number and the relative self-intersection number(Cf. \cite{H4} and \cite{H2}), and $CZ_{\tau}$ is Conley-Zehender index.
-ECH index $I$ only depend on orbit sets $\alpha$, $\beta$ and relative homology class of $Z$.
+where $c_{\tau}(Z)$ and $Q_{\tau}(Z)$ are respectively the relative Chern number and the relative self--intersection number (see \cite{H4} and \cite{H2}), and $CZ_{\tau}$ is the Conley--Zehnder index.
+The ECH index $I$ depends only on orbit sets $\alpha$, $\beta$, and the relative homology class $Z$.